junnbang/full-stack/README.md

 - Part 1: Create RESTFUL API and deploy endpoints.

 # Part 1
-A simple RESTFUL API that manages a list of items in a warehouse.
+A simple RESTFUL API that manages a list of inventory items.
 This is done via GET, POST, PUT, DELETE API calls locally or through deployed endpoints using Postman.

 # Install
 - [npm](https://www.npmjs.com/get-npm)